MSc in Big Data Management and Analytics

 Take the next step in your career and become an independent, critically minded big data specialist

-This specialist Level 9 MSc in Big Data Management and Analytics aims to equip students with the necessary skills and analytic mind-set to pursue a career in a dynamic data analytics industry.
+This specialist Level 9 MSc in Big Data Management and Analytics aims to equip students with the necessary skills and analytic mindset to pursue a career in a dynamic data analytics industry.

 Why Study Big Data at Griffith College?

-- Obtain specialist knowledge and skills essential for a career in Big Data Management and Analytics.
+• Obtain specialist knowledge and skills essential for a career in Big Data Management and Analytics.

-- Understand the advantages of concurrent & parallel programming systems along with developing the skill to write concurrent and parallel programmes to solve real-world problems.
+• Understand the advantages of concurrent & parallel programming systems along with developing the skill to write concurrent and parallel programmes to solve real-world problems.

-- Gain a practical understanding of appropriate design and implementation strategies used in the development of Big Data solutions.
+• Gain a practical understanding of appropriate design and implementation strategies used in the development of Big Data solutions.

-- Develop the skills to implement an end-to-end Big Data storage system using the most current technology available.
+• Develop the skills to implement an end-to-end Big Data storage system using the most current technology available.

-- Build on the foundations of analysis theories to explore the range of contemporary practices surrounding the ever-developing field of big data analysis.
+• Build on the foundations of analysis theories to explore the range of contemporary practices surrounding the ever-developing field of big data analysis.

-- Fantastic job prospects in a high demand industry.
+• Fantastic job prospects in a high-demand industry.

 Course Highlights

-- Develop highly sought after skills
+• Develop highly sought-after skills

 Intake Dates

-- Dublin - Full-Time - February 2025
+• Dublin - Full-Time - February 2026

-- Dublin - Full-Time - September 2025
+• Dublin - Full-Time - September 2026

 Course Details

-Learners who successfully complete eight taught modules and do not wish to submit their dissertation may decide to exit with an award of Postgraduate Diploma in Big Data Management and Analytics (60 ECTS, level 9).
+Learners who complete eight taught modules and do not wish to submit their dissertation may decide to exit with an award of a Postgraduate Diploma in Big Data Management and Analytics (60 ECTS, level 9).

 Modules

 This module aims to equip the learner with a range of most relevant topics that pertain to contemporary analysis practices, and are foundational to the emerging field of big data analytics.
 Learners are guided through the theoretical and practical differences between traditional datasets and Big Data datasets.
 An overview of the initial collection of data will be explored for multiple data sources.
 A formal grounding in analytical statistics is a major part of the module curriculum.
-Learners are expected to apply principles of statistical analytics to solve problems and inform decision making.
-Learners achieve this through developing knowledge and understanding of statistical analytics techniques and principles while applying these techniques and principles in typical real world scenarios.
+Learners are expected to apply principles of statistical analytics to solve problems and inform decision-making.
+Learners achieve this through developing knowledge and understanding of statistical analytics techniques and principles while applying these techniques and principles in typical real-world scenarios.

-This module aims to equip the learner with the skills to implement, from the batch to the speed layer, an end-to-end Big Data storage system using the most current technologies.
-As a grounding to the subject area, the learner will be guided through an overview of the traditional approach of data storage and access, with all theory grounded in real-world technological examples.
-As technologies have progressed, the availability of data has increased dramatically.
-The volumes of data dealt with in modern systems are far beyond what traditional systems can handle.
 During this module, the main failure points of traditional systems with regard to this level of data will be explored.
 Each layer of the Lambda Architecture will be explored in detail from theory through to implementation via current technologies.
 At the lowest layer, the module will demonstrate how to store Big Data in the fact-based model in a distributed file system, namely Hadoop Distributed File System (HDFS).
 This layer is then connected to a read-oriented database, such as MongoDB or ElephantDB, depending on the data type stored, to create the Serving Layer of the Lambda Architecture.
-Finally, this will be connected to a light-weight database that can handle high-volume reads and writes to implement the high-level Speed Layer of the Lambda Architecture.
+Finally, this will be connected to a lightweight database that can handle high-volume reads and writes to implement the high-level Speed Layer of the Lambda Architecture.
 All practical work will be done on real-world data to emphasise the need for Big Data systems.

 This module aims to introduce the learner to the fundamental principles of data science and equips them with “data-analytic thinking” necessary for extracting useful knowledge and business value from the relevant datasets.
 The module introduces the learner to the principles underpinning the processes and strategies necessary to solve real-world problems through data science techniques.
 The module focuses on data science concepts as applied to practical real-world problems and aims to teach learners the underlying concepts behind data science and most importantly how to approach and be successful at problem-solving.
 Problem-solving and information discovery strategies will be developed via in-depth analysis of existing Big Data implementations and case studies.
 As most of the information discovered from large datasets is of direct use to business decisions, both reporting and visualization are an important element of this module.